Besov spaces and random walks on a hyperbolic group: boundary traces and reflecting extensions of Dirichlet forms: Besov spaces constructed by Bourdon and Pajot

+where $(\xi|\eta)_O$ is the Gromov product extended to $\partial\tilde{\Gamma}$ with a fixed base point $O$.
+See \eqref{def:product-boundary}.
+Notice that the notion of visual metrics defines a class of metrics on $\partial\tilde{\Gamma}$ whose members are all quasi-symmetric.
+See \cite{GH} for notions that appear here. \end{defn}

-For a uniformly perfect compact metric space $(Z,\rho)$ which carries a doubling measure, in \cite{BP}, it is shown that for any $\delta\in J(Z,\rho)$ we can construct a geometric uniformly contractible simplicial complex $K_{\delta}$ with the following properties. \begin{theo}\cite[Proposition 2.1, Corollary 2.4.]{BP} For any $\delta\in J(Z,\rho)$, let $\Gamma_{\delta}$ be the set of all vertices and edges in $K_{\delta}$.
-Then, \begin{itemize} \item The graph $\Gamma_{\delta}$ endowed with the word length is hyperbolic in the sense of Gromov and its Gromov boundary is bi-Lipschitz equivalent to $(Z,\rho)$. \item For two metrics $\delta,\delta'\in J(Z,\rho)$, there exists a quasi-isometry $F:\Gamma_{\delta}\rightarrow \Gamma_{\delta'}$ which can be continuously extended to the identity map on $Z$. \item Let $\Gamma$ be a hyperbolic space in the sense of Gromov.
-Let $Z$ be its Gromov boundary and $\delta\in J(Z,\rho)$.
-Suppose that there exists a point $O\in \Gamma$ and a constant $C\geq0$, such that all points in $\Gamma$ are within distance $C$ from some geodesic ray starting at $O$.
-Then there exists a quasi-isometry $F:\Gamma_{\delta}\rightarrow \Gamma$ which can be continuously extended to the identity map on $Z$. \end{itemize} \end{theo} It follows from Theorem \ref{inv} and the second claim of Theorem \ref{hf} that $\ell_pH^{\bullet}(K_\delta)$ and $\ell_pH^{\bullet}(K_{\delta'})$ are isomorphic topological vector spaces.
+For a uniformly perfect compact metric space $(Z,\rho)$ which carries a doubling measure, in \cite{BP}, it is shown that for any $d\in J(Z,\rho)$ we can construct a geometric uniformly contractible simplicial complex $K_{d}$ and a graph $\Gamma_d$ which is the 1-skeleton of $K_d$ with the following properties.
+Precise definitions of $\Gamma_d$ and $K_d$ will be given later in this subsection. \begin{theo}\cite[Proposition 2.1, Corollary 2.4.]{BP} Let $d\in J(Z,\rho)$. \begin{itemize} \item The graph $\Gamma_{d}$ is of bounded degree. \item The graph $\Gamma_{d}$ is hyperbolic in the sense of Gromov.
+Moreover, the Gromov boundary of $\Gamma_d$ equipped with a visual metric is quasi-symmetric to $(Z,d)$. \item For two metrics $d,d'\in J(Z,\rho)$, there exists a quasi-isometry $F:\Gamma_{d}\rightarrow \Gamma_{d'}$ which can be continuously extended to the identity map on $Z$. \item Let $\tilde{\Gamma}$ be a proper and geodesic hyperbolic space in the sense of Gromov.
+Suppose that there exists a point $O\in \tilde{\Gamma}$ and a constant $C\geq0$, such that all points in $\tilde{\Gamma}$ are within distance $C$ from some geodesic ray starting at $O$.
+Assume that the Gromov boundary of $\tilde{\Gamma}$ is $Z$ and that $\rho$ is quasi-symmetric to a visual metric on $Z$ induced by the hyperbolic structure of $\tilde{\Gamma}$.
+Then for any $d\in J(Z,\rho)$, there exists a quasi-isometry $F:\Gamma_{d}\rightarrow \tilde{\Gamma}$ which can be continuously extended to the identity map on $Z$. \end{itemize} \end{theo} It follows from Theorem \ref{inv} and the third claim of Theorem \ref{hf} that $\ell_pH^{\bullet}(K_d)$ and \\ $\ell_pH^{\bullet}(K_{d'})$ are isomorphic topological vector spaces.
 Hence these topological vector spaces can be considered to be an invariant with respect to quasi-symmetry, and we will denote it by $\ell_pH^{\bullet}(J(Z,\rho))$.\\